 Determine which category best describes you and read more about the steps you need to take toward joining us at UT.

 If you were previously enrolled at UT as a degree-seeking student but had a break in enrollment or graduated, you are a readmission applicant.

-A student who has earned a bachelor’s degree from UT or another institution and aren’t seeking a second degree, you may apply for admission as a non-degree seeking student.
-If you have previously enrolled at UT, you will need to complete a readmission application.
+If you already earned a bachelor’s degree from UT or another institution and aren’t seeking a second degree, you may apply for admission as a non-degree seeking student.
+If you were previously enrolled at UT, you will need to complete a readmission application.

 College Visiting Student

-A student who attends another college or university as a full-time student in good standing and who intends to return to that college may attend UT for one semester as a college visiting student.
+If you attend another college or university as a full-time student in good standing and intend to return to that college, you may attend UT for one semester as a college visiting student.

 High School Visiting and Dual Enrollment Student

-If you are a high school student, you may attend UT as part-time high school visiting students or dual enrollment students with the permission of their parents, principal, school counselor, as well as the approval of the director of admissions.
+If you are a high school student, you may attend UT as part-time high school visiting student or a dual enrollment student.
+You will need the permission of your parents, your principal, your school counselor, and the director of admissions.